Young woman holding phone taking selfie against teal background

 How much mobile data do I need?

-Now that we’ve gone through the common activities that require and use mobile data, the big question is how much data do you need on your phone plan.
+Now that we’ve gone through the common activities that require and use mobile data, the big question is: how much data do I need on my phone plan?
 There are a few steps you can take to help determine how much data you’re likely to need:

 1. Check the usage on your current plan — most telcos offer apps with integrated tools which measure and track your usage, or this could be listed on your last phone bill.